jkaminsky2/Recipe-Rating-Predictive-Model-Based-on-Food-Recipes-DataFrame/README.md

 * `min_samples_split`: 300
 * `criterion`: 'entropy'

 Compared to the baseline model, the final model includes additional features and uses a more advanced modeling algorithm.
 By incorporating information about the number of steps, cooking time, and number of ingredients, as well as one-hot encoding the categorical features of the reviews, the model can capture more nuanced patterns in the data.
 Additionally, the decision tree classifier can handle non-linear relationships and interactions between features.
 The grid search helped in finding the best hyperparameters, resulting in a model that is fine-tuned for the data.
-Overall, the final model's performance shows a significant improvement over the baseline model due to the inclusion of these additional features and the use of a more sophisticated algorithm.
+Overall, the final model's performance shows a significant improvement over the baseline model in overall accuracy due to the inclusion of these additional features and the use of a more sophisticated algorithm.
+However, this comes at the cost of guessing 5's more often; this is due to the overall frequency of 5's in the dataset, leading to possible trends being overlooked by this fact.

+#DELETE
 Our final model also predicts more of the other ratings ('1', '2', '3', '4') rather than mostly predicting the rating of '5'.
 This is important because if we mostly guess '5', then our prediction model is not all that useful.

 ---